patlachance/test-keycloak/README.md

 ## Please note

-The following information is used only as a basic management tool without customization.
-There may be a part of the failure.
+The following information are based on the basic management tools without any customization.
+There may be areas that we have not been able to check.

 ### Key Concepts

-The detailed description is omitted
+No further explanation is required

 * Realm
 * [Role](https://keycloak.gitbooks.io/server-adminstration-guide/content/topics/roles.html)
-* [Client](https://keycloak.gitbooks.io/server-adminstration-guide/content/topics/clients.html): A Keycloak object (service) that can require user authentication.
-Can be linked with SAML/OpenID Connect
+* [Client](https://keycloak.gitbooks.io/server-adminstration-guide/content/topics/clients.html): An object (service) that can require Keycloak to authenticate the user.
+Can be linked with SAML / OpenID Connect
 * [Identity Brokering / Identity Providers](https://keycloak.gitbooks.io/server-adminstration-guide/content/topics/identity-broker.html) (IdP): External authentication services such as Google and Facebook
 * [User Storage Federation](https://keycloak.gitbooks.io/server-adminstration-guide/content/topics/user-federation.html): External user DB such as LDAP

-### User Settings
+### Customization

 * Identifier: UUID (immutable)
 * Username (aka User ID)
 * Password
-    - Temporary password: change force on Login if set
+    - Temporary password: Force change when logging on
 * Email
     - Email verification or not
-* First / Last name
+* Last Name / First Name
-* Additional Properties
+* Additional attributes
-    - Random key-value value
+    - Any key-value value.
 * Group
 * Role
-* Creation Date
+* Creation date and time
 * Account lockout settings
-* Temporary lockout setting (by login failure)
+* Temporary lock setting (due to login failure)
 * OTP
-* After login to force action
+* Actions to force after login
     - OTP Settings
     - Change profile
     - Change Password